 The regulation points out that urban ecosystems account for 22% of the EU's surface area, and are home to the vast majority of Europe's population.

-Adapting to climate change is one of the main challenges facing these urban areas, which are prone to the development of heat islands.
+climate change adaptation is one of the main challenges facing these urban areas, which are prone to the development of heat islands.

 States must ensure that by 2030, the proportion of urban green spaces and tree cover does not decrease.
 From 2031 onwards, they must take the necessary measures to increase this proportion.